• Skip to main content

 3. For the spicy tahini sauce

-If you were looking for a non-spicy tahini sauce, then I would recommended to check out this tahini balsamic dressing that would be perfect for this bowl too.
+This harissa dressing would also work great for this bowl.
+If you were looking for a non-spicy tahini sauce, then I would recommend checking out this tahini balsamic dressing or this fresh lemon herb tahini dressing that would be perfect for this bowl too.

 4. Fresh ingredients